5 Sessions: September 3, 10, 17, 24, and October 1, 2019

 - Public: $120 per person / $165 for household (2 adults)

-- Click here to register online Please note upon registration you’ll receive additional details about the series and a link to a pre-course survey that will help us customize our series to individual students’ needs.
+- Click here to register online [coming soon] Please note upon registration you’ll receive additional details about the series and a link to a pre-course survey that will help us customize our series to individual students’ needs.

 To learn more about Landscape For Life educational series visit their website at www.landscapeforlife.org.